 + Subject content, delivery and availability are subject to continuous review and change.

 Recognition & Prospects

 China's growth and integration into the world economy create opportunities for international business but foreign enterprises face the challenge of adjusting their way of doing business in China.

-To thrive in China business, understanding the market environment, the country's policy making as well as Chinese language and culture is crucial.
+To thrive in Chinese business, understanding the market environment and the country’s policymaking is crucial, in addition to Chinese language and culture.

-This programme is designed to provide students with a multi-dimensional understanding of China Business.
+This programme is designed to provide students with a multi-dimensional understanding of Chinese Business.

-The programme is designed with a structured progression pattern, and you are highly encouraged to follow the pattern to benefit from a cohort-based study and to graduate in one year.
-However, being credit-based, the programme allows you the flexibility to proceed at your own pace, while not exceeding the prescribed maximum study period.
+The programme is designed with a structured progression pattern, and students are highly encouraged to follow the pattern to benefit from cohort-based study and to graduate in one year.
+However, being credit-based, the programme allows students the flexibility to proceed at their own pace, while not exceeding the prescribed maximum study period.